gjtrowbridge/simple-node-wiki/README.md

-# Simple Node Wiki / Note-taker
+# Simple Node Wiki / Note-taker / Journal

 Like the title implies, the goal here was to build a very simple wiki/note-taker/journal.